ApiLogicServer/ApiLogicProject/readme.md

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/git-codespaces/open-on-codespaces.png?raw=true"></figure>

+> You will now see the sample project - running in VSCode, _in the Browser._  That's just what you see...

-> Codespaces is pretty remarkable.
-It requisitions a cloud machine and loads your project with a complete development environement - Python, your dependencies, git, etc.  You then attach to this machine in your Browser, running VSCode.
+> Behind the scenes, Codespaces has requisitioned a cloud machine, and loaded your project with a _complete development environement_ - Python, your dependencies, git, etc.

+> You are attached to this machine in your Browser, running VSCode.

+> Pretty remarkable.

 &nbsp;